Professor John Gerring has just received a major grant to investigate some...

 PO 751 Approaches to the Study of Comparative Politics

 PO 771 Approaches to the Study of International Relations

 PO 791 Approaches to the Study of Political Theory

 Students entering the Program with a BA must take three of the five core courses.
 For those students entering the Program with an MA, one or more of these Core Courses may be replaced, subject to the approval of the director of Graduate Studies, by equivalent courses that the student has taken elsewhere.
 In such cases, however, students are still required to take a total of eight to twelve Post-Master’s courses.
-Post-BA students must take three Core Seminars.
-Post-MA students may substitute one or more of these Core Seminars with the equivalent courses taken elsewhere upon consultation with and approval of the Director of Graduate Studies.

 Major Field, Minor Field, and Subfield

 Students must develop a high level of competence in one major and one minor field as well as mastery of one subfield within the major area in which dissertation work is planned.
 This requirement is normally fulfilled through courses, seminars, and directed studies, as well as through independent reading by the student.
 In addition, students are encouraged to take courses offered in related disciplines such as economics, philosophy, psychology, sociology, and history.
 Such course selections vary according to the student’s overall program and must be planned in consultation with the student’s advisor.